 The shield grid voltage may be varied to produce different control characteristics during normal operation of a thyratron when such changes are required, but it is more common to vary the shield grid voltage only to compensate for differences between an original tube and a replacement, or to compensate for changes of performance that occur as a tube ages while in use.
-Changes of shield grid potential may be employed also to compensate for small changes of control characteristics that occur when more or less THYRATRON OPERATION grid operation of a shield the cathode. l characteristic showing typical the shield connected directly to control n with th Fig. 135.
-A c thyratron resistance is used in the grid circuit of the tube.
+Changes of shield grid potential may be employed also to compensate for small changes of control characteristics that occur when more or less group of control ci characteristics acteristics for a various potential shield grid differences w d thyratron with reforresistance is used in the grid circuit of the tube.
 It always should be remembered that with a shield grid thyratron the plate voltage at which the tube breaks down depends on both the control grid voltage and the shield grid voltage, not on either one alone.

-136. A group of control characteristics for a shield grid thyratron operated with the shield grid at various potential differences with refer-ence to the cathode.
-Fig.
+Fig. 135.
+A control characteristic showing typical operation of a shield grid thyratron with the shield connected directly to the cathode.